“Count on me.”

 WPDN’s inclusion in these organizations and many others are indicative of a commitment to excellence and dedication to their wide array of clients.
 When Scott Ortiz began working with WPDN in 1991, he brought with him a passion to serve the community both inside and outside of the courtroom.
 That passion is shared by all who work at WPDN, which has led to its inclusion in a variety of local and national organizations, such as the American Bar Association, the Wyoming State Bar, the International Association of Defense Counsel, the USTA Constitution & Rules Committee, and the Defense Research Institute.
 The staff of WPDN also gives their time and money to a variety of charitable organizations, including CASA of Natrona County, the Casper Rotary Club, Casper American Legion Baseball, the Mercer House Family Resource Center, and many more.
 Every associate and paralegal who joins WPDN does so with the passion and desire to better their community both in the jobs they perform and the examples they set.

-“My favorite coach of all time is Coach Lou Holtz from the University of Notre Dame,” said Patrick Murphy, an Associate with WPDN since 1979.
+“My favorite coach of all time is Coach Lou Holtz from the University of Notre Dame,” said Patrick Murphy, who has been with WPDN since 1979.
 “He would always tell his teammates to ‘Count on me.
 Count on me to do the right thing.
 Count on me to help you.
 Count on me to do the very best that I can.’
 Our entire firm is summed up with that- count on me.
-I can go to anyone of my partners and I can tell them to ‘count on me’ and they will count on me and they can come to me, even silently and say, ‘Pat, count on me.’
+I can go to anyone of my partners and I can tell them to ‘count on me’ and they will count on me and they can come to me, even silently, and say, ‘Pat, count on me.’
 That’s what we are to one another.
 And that’s what we try to be to our clients.
 Count on me to do a good job, to be honest, to guide you, and treat you fairly.”